arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 But it could be changed to this:

+(You could also introduce type synonyms for the "dogs" handler and the "cats" handler.
+It's just a thought, probably it wouldn't get more understandable.)

 ```haskell
 myAPI :: ServerT ("dogs" :> Get '[JSON] [Int]) (EitherT ServantErr IO)
     :<|> ServerT ("cats" :> Get '[JSON] [String]) (EitherT ServantErr IO)